mwilliamson/mammoth.js/README.md

    If `options.styleMap` is a string, each non-blank line is treated as a separate style mapping.
-   If `options.styleMap` is an array, each element is expected to be the result of a call to `mammoth.style`.
+   If `options.styleMap` is an array, each element is expected to be the result of a call to `mammoth.styleMapping`.
    See "Writing style maps" for a reference to the syntax for style maps.

 ** `includeDefaultStyleMap`: by default,